Skip to content

 II-f: Evaluation of climate change and development

-Based on current concepts and frameworks, practical examples and interactive group work, the workshop covers methods and tools for the evaluation of climate finance and development impact, including evidence reviews, SDG evaluation, advanced case studies analysis, vulnerability assessments and geospatial evaluation.
+Based on current concepts, frameworks, practical examples and interactive group work, this workshop covers methods and tools for evaluating climate finance and development impact, including evidence syntheses, advanced case studies analysis, vulnerability assessments and geospatial evaluation.

 Recommended forEvaluators, Commissioners, Activists